 Incremental and Iterative

 The incremental and iterative software development method is preferable for small pieces of software and testing them to identify the user feedback.
 It is also a middle ground process between the structure and upfront planning of the Waterfall method, including the flexibility of the Agile format.
 In this incremental process of software development, it increases the product adds with a straightforward form of a new function or feature.
-Here, the software engineers come with an overall plan and build an MVP with only the core functionality.
+Here, the software engineers come up with an overall plan and build an MVP with only the core functionality.
 Then, the developers include several additional features depending on the user’s feedback.

 The Iterative software development includes a version of the full specifications of all your planned features.
 It is the method of building the most simple version of each feature and upgrading it across the board.